JRacz419/FindMyButcher2.1/README.md

 # FindMyButcher2.1
-A cleaned up version of FindMyButcher2 landing page.
+This is a more cleaned up version of FindMyButcher2.
+Fixing mistakes as I go, this is my blueprint for findmybutcher.com